nub-rin/stockly/README.md

 5. **News and Insights**: The app provides relevant news articles and insights about the stock market to help users stay informed about market trends and make informed decisions.

 # Contributing
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow the steps mentioned below:

 1. Fork the repository.